hamburger

 How to Prepare for the Civil Services Exam?

 The UPSC Civil Services Exam is highly competitive, and without a solid preparation strategy, it is impossible to crack this exam.
-The approch for the preparation of the IAS Exam may vary from candidate to candidate.
+The approach for the preparation of the CSE Exam may vary from candidate to candidate.
 However, everyone should stick to a basic preparation strategy for fruitful results that we have mentioned below.

-• First candidates need to create a solid Time Table for UPSC Preparation that can help them cover the syllabus efficiently.
-You can come up with your own timetable or refer to time table recommended by UPSC Toppers.
+• First, candidates need to create a solid timetable for UPSC Preparation that can help them cover the syllabus efficiently.
+You can come up with your own timetable or refer to the table recommended by UPSC Toppers.

-• Start with covering the basic NCERT Books and slowly build their foundation.
-After that, candidates can refer to advanced books and study materials that would help them to gain in-depth knowledge on topics mentioned in the IAS Exam Syllabus.
+• Start with covering the basic NCERT Books and slowly build your foundation.
+After that, candidates can refer to advanced books and study materials that would help them gain in-depth knowledge on topics mentioned in the IAS Exam Syllabus.

 • Practice the UPSC Previous Year Question Papers that would help the candidates to analyze the types of questions asked previously in the IAS exam, and they can prepare accordingly.